zachpino/comm-workshop-s18/README.md

 	> Homework: [Research datasets](week03/dataset.md)

-- Week 04 · Intro to D3 Proper, Styling Simple Charts with CSS
+- Week 04 · Intro to D3 Proper and Time-Series Data, D3 Transistions and Scales, and Styling Simple Charts
 	> Classtime: Intro to `.enter()` and other D3 fundamentals, foundational CSS for typography and color, Color Brewer, drawing axes and labels with scales

 	> Homework: Visualize a self-selected dataset in a set of charts that *look good*